CNES/rastertools/docs/cli/hillshade.rst

                                [-p {none,edge,maximum,mean,median,minimum,reflect,symmetric,wrap}]
                                inputs [inputs ...]

-  Execute the hillshade subcommand on a Digital Height Model (DHM) using the given solar parameters (elevation, azimuth), resolution, and optional parameters for processing the raster.
+  Execute the hillshade subcommand on a Digital Elevation Model (DEM) using the given solar parameters (elevation, azimuth), resolution, and optional parameters for processing the raster.